Jack Nicholson filmography

 In 1980, Nicholson played Jack Torrance in Stanley Kubrick's The Shining.
 For his portrayal of playwright Eugene O'Neill in Reds (1981), Nicholson was awarded the BAFTA Award for Best Actor in a Supporting Role.
 He won the Academy Award for Best Supporting Actor and Golden Globe Award for Best Supporting Actor – Motion Picture for his acting in Terms of Endearment (1983).
 He later returned in the 1996 sequel The Evening Star.
 He collaborated with director John Huston in Prizzi's Honor (1985), for which Nicholson earned another Best Actor nomination from the Academy.
 His role as Francis Phelan in Ironweed (1987) garnered him yet another Oscar nomination for Best Actor.
 He then portrayed the Joker in the Tim Burton-directed Batman (1989).
 Nicholson subsequently directed and acted in The Two Jakes (1990), a sequel to Chinatown.
 In 1992, he portrayed Jimmy Hoffa in the Danny DeVito-directed Hoffa.
 That year Nicholson also appeared in the Rob Reiner-directed A Few Good Men.
 He collaborated with Burton again on Mars Attacks!
 (1996).
-His next role in As Good as It Gets (1997) garnered him the Academy Award for Best Actor and the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.
+His next role in As Good as It Gets (1997) garnered him the Academy Award for Best Actor and the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy.
 In 2006, he starred alongside Matt Damon and Leonardo DiCaprio in the Martin Scorsese-directed The Departed.
 He starred opposite Morgan Freeman in the 2007 comedy The Bucket List.
-His final film appearance was in How Do You Know (2010), after which he reportedly retired due to memory loss.
+His final film appearance was in How Do You Know (2010).